 Contract time is defined as the original Contract time adjusted by approved Contract time extensions.

 Retainage will be determined for each job on multiple job Contracts.
 The Department will not accept Securities, Certificates of Deposit or letters of credit as a replacement for retainage.
-Amounts withheld will not be released until payment of the final invoice.
+Amounts withheld will not be released until payment of the final verified Contractor certified estimate.

 SUBARTICLE 9-8.1 (Pages 100 - 102) is deleted and the following substituted: